-A student is declared a scholar from class XI-XII, in case he/she secures A-2 marks in aggregate in academic and not less than C-1 in any Scholastic subjects.
+A student is declared a scholar from class XI, in case he / she secures 80% marks in aggregate in an academic session and not less than 75% in each of the scholastic subjects.

 - Scholar Gown and Academic Reward:

-A student securing a Scholar Badge for three consecutive academic sessions shall become eligible for a scholar gown and if it is for six consecutive academic sessions, for academic reward.
+A student securing a Scholar’s Badge for three consecutive academic sessions shall become eligible for a Scholar’s Gown and if it is for six consecutive years, for an academic award.

 - Full Attendance Award: